 The NVIDIA GeForce GTX 1080 Ti (Price Check) has a TDP of 250 W, and requires both 8-pin and a 6-pin PCI Express power cables.
 It also supports the SLI HB (High Bandwidth) bridge for two-way SLI pairing.

 Founder’s Edition Advantage

-The NVIDIA GeForce GTX 1080 Ti Founders Edition (best price in Amazon) was designed to be the ultimate expression of NVIDIA’s gaming vision.
+The NVIDIA GeForce GTX 1080 Ti Founders Edition (Price Check) was designed to be the ultimate expression of NVIDIA’s gaming vision.
 Hence, they crafted it with premium materials and components, including a faceted die-cast aluminium-framed shroud for strength, rigidity and looks.

 Aesthetics aside, the GeForce GTX 1080 Ti Founders Edition comes with an improved cooler built around a radial fan and an improved aluminium heatsink.
 The new heatsink features vapour chamber cooling and has 2x the surface area.

 It also boasts a 7-phase power design with 14 high-efficiency dual FETs for both GPU and memory power supplies.
 Coupled with a low-impedance power delivery network and custom voltage regulators, they deliver better power efficiency and overclocking headroom.

 The Thermal Output